 From this regions fossil beds come some of the renowned finds of recent times.
-The likes of the mighty theropod Carcharodontosaurus saharicus, the apex-predator of the prehistoric Cretaceous of East Gondwana, Spinosaurus aegypticus the largest semi aquatic theropod carnivore, the similarly sail or humped backed sauropod Rebbachisaurus, dromaeosaurs, crocodiles and pterosaurs.
-The fossil beds of the continental intercalaire at the Kem Kem formation lie across the border between Morocco and Algeria,.
+The likes of the mighty theropod Carcharodontosaurus saharicus, the apex-predator of the prehistoric Cretaceous of East Gondwana, Spinosaurus aegypticus the largest semi-aquatic theropod carnivore, the similarly sail or humped backed sauropod Rebbachisaurus, dromaeosaurs, crocodiles and pterosaurs.
+The fossil beds of the continental intercalaire at the Kem Kem formation lie across the border between Morocco and Algeria.
 An area of Hamada (raised plateaux), is mined in the upper layers of the continental intercalaire cliff face.
-Here the indeginous Berber fossil hunters burrow triangular shaped caves into soft granular rock cliff faces.
-These often burrows often traverse some distance of several metres into the congealed aggregate sandy red rock, always unshored, without timber or any other supporting device, timber and all else being in short supply in the desert ténéré region of this never ending landscape of scrubby rock strewn desert.
+Here the indigenous Berber fossil hunters burrow triangularly shaped caves into soft granular rock cliff faces.
+These often burrows often traverse some distance of several metres into the congealed aggregate sandy red rock, always unshored, without timber or any other supporting device, timber and all else is in short supply in the desert ténéré region of this never-ending landscape of scrubby rock-strewn desert.